KuramaSyu/GoToHell/README.md

 #### QoL

 - [ ] Show all multipliers in the settings
-- [ ] Show sport (when selected via modal) even if it's not in UI preferences.
-Push it to top.
-Remove it afterward
 - [ ] make Overview boxes in Shortcut Modal clickable

 #### Perf